 - Transactional risks, which arise where transactions are carried out or actions are taken without appropriate consideration of the potential tax consequences or where advice taken is not correctly implemented.

-- We look to manage tax risk in a similar way to any area of operational risk across the Group.
-Business heads will generally take the lead role in identifying, managing and monitoring tax risks relating to the Group and its subsidiaries.
+We look to manage tax risk in a similar way to any area of operational risk across the Group.
+The Group Tax function is generally responsible for identifying, managing and monitoring tax risks relating to the Group and its subsidiaries.
 Business heads, supported by Group Tax, are similarly responsible for identifying, managing and monitoring the tax risks relating to our various businesses.
-Line management is then supplemented by oversight functions, including Group Tax, Group Risk and Group Internal Audit.
+Line management is then supplemented by oversight functions, including Group Risk and Group Internal Audit.

 Tax compliance and relationship with tax authorities

-- We comply with the requirements of HM Revenue & Customs (HMRC)'s Code of Practice on Taxation for Banks.
+We comply with the requirements of HM Revenue & Customs (HMRC)'s Code of Practice on Taxation for Banks.
 Under the Senior Accounting Officer regime in the UK, we also provide an annual certification to HMRC confirming that we have appropriate accounting arrangements to allow our tax liabilities to be calculated correctly.

 - are not considered to carry significant reputational risk,